Intensive English Program Student Handbook

 Most American holidays celebrate events on the day they happened.
 However, some holidays are observed (celebrated) on the day before or after.
 On the day a holiday is observed, banks and government offices are closed, and there is no mail delivery.

-Here are more examples important Acronyms at UIC
+Here are some important acronyms at UIC

 Like many other countries and cultures, UIC has its own language.
 Speaking the language of UIC will help you communicate with others at UIC.